player-03/advanced-layout/README.md

     using layout.LayoutUtils;

 LayoutUtils is a [static extension](http://haxe.org/manual/lf-static-extension.html), so this will enable you to call all of its functions more easily.

+Note that this library does nothing except move and resize objects.
+These examples assume you've already created a Sprite named `mySprite` and a Bitmap named `myBitmap`, and that you've added both as children of something.

 Scaling
 -------